From Spiritual Bypassing to Embodied Spirituality

 But the nervous system can’t discharge what’s always being held in.
 It can’t rest when it’s always turned on.
 Chronic performing keeps the body in a state of low-grade vigilance.
 Held breath, forced smiles and nodding while something inside contracts.
 These are all signs of the old masks in place.

-Culture Hands Us the Mask Early
+Culture Hands Us our Masks Early

 Western culture has long prized the measurable: productivity, achievement, rational thinking, and spiritual perfectionism.
 What it tends to quietly devalue are the things that can’t be optimized: the body, emotion, rest, need, and receptivity.

 For many women, in particular, the conditioning runs deep: be agreeable, be small, be useful.
 Don’t take up too much space.
-For men, the message is different but equally constricting: be strong, don’t feel, and be productive.
+For men, the message is different but equally constricting: be strong, be smart, don’t feel, and be productive.
 Keep it together.

 Somatically, this early conditioning often settles into the body and stays there, e.g. a collapsed chest, frozen pelvis, tight jaw holding words that were never safe to speak.
 The mask doesn’t just sit on the face.
 It moves through and lives in our tissues.

-And sometimes it shows up in more visible ways, like disordered relationships with food, with the body, and with control itself.
-Woodman was particularly clear on this: the drive to perfect, discipline, and erase the body’s hungers comes from a culture that told us the natural body, with its needs, cycles an animal aliveness, needed to be corrected.
+Woodman was particularly clear on this: the drive to perfect, discipline, and erase the body’s hungers comes from a culture that told us the natural body, with its needs, cycles, and animal aliveness, needed to be corrected.

 Healing begins with asking: who told you that?